sakshi-2603/leetcode-sql-solution/README.md

 1581.
 Customer Who Visited but Did Not Make Any Transactions
 Problem Link: [LeetCode 1581](https://leetcode.com/problems/customer-who-visited-but-did-not-make-any-transactions/)
 Description:
-Find the number of times each customer visited the mall **without making any transactions**.
+Find the number of times each customer visited the mall without making any transactions.
 SQL Solution:
 sql
 SELECT v.customer_id, COUNT(*) AS count_no_trans